Active label cleaning for improved dataset quality under resource constraints: Results

 The experiments are also repeated for larger noise rates (see Supplementary Figure~2) to identify the limits beyond which sample selection algorithms deteriorate towards random sampling.
-The results show similar performance as long as diagonal dominance \cite{chen2020robustness} holds on average in class confusion matrices (see \cref{fig:confusionCIFAR_all}), which is verified by experimenting with uniform and class-dependent noise models \cite{patrini2017making}.
-Moreover, graph-based selectors outperform the ones with linear head on higher noise rates, experimentally suggesting that transductive approaches may be more resilient against noise in these regimes.
+The results show similar performance as long as diagonal dominance \cite{chen2020robustness} holds on average in class confusion matrices (see \cref{fig:noise_model}), which is verified by experimenting with uniform and class-dependent noise models \cite{patrini2017making}.